 If the Committee is satisfied that there are sufficient grounds for taking disciplinary action against a member, the Committee must appoint a disciplinary subcommittee to hear the matter and determine what action, if any, to take against the member.

-Subject to subrule 21(c), The members of the disciplinary subcommittee.
+Subject to subrule 19(c), the Committee may appoint any person to a disciplinary subcommittee.

-(a) may be Committee members, members of the Association or anyone else; but

-(b) must not be biased against, or in favour of, the member concerned.
+A person must not be appointed to a disciplinary subcommittee if the person is biased against, or in favour of, the member concerned.

 Notice to member